 About Gary W. Houchens

-Gary W. Houchens, PhD, is Professor of Education Administration in the School of Leadership and Professional Studies at Western Kentucky University.
+Gary W. Houchens, PhD, is Director of the Educational Leadership Doctoral Program and Professor of the School of Leadership & Professional Studies at Western Kentucky University.
 A former teacher, principal, and school district administrator, he served on the Kentucky Board of Education from 2016-2019.

 Educating for Wisdom